Greatest Hits (New Kids on the Block album)

-New Kids on the Block - Greatest Hits is the second greatest hits album by New Kids on the Block, and their seventh altogether.
-It was originally released on February 16, 1999 with hits from previous albums.
+Greatest Hits is the second greatest hits album by New Kids on the Block, and their seventh altogether.
+It was originally released on February 16, 1999, with hits from previous albums.
 On August 12, 2008, a new edition of Greatest Hits was released.
 This was the fourth hits album from the band featuring a new track list (18 in total).